The value of quality content (and how to achieve it)

 But forget engaging content for a minute.
 What brands and content marketers really need is to find the value of quality content.
 And that starts with…

 Your reader is the reason why you’re creating the content in the first place.
 Your goal might be conversions, brand awareness, thought leadership—but whatever the case, to achieve that goal, your content better be persuasive and entertaining enough for your reader to stop scrolling and start reading.

-As Seth Godin once said, “Real content marketing isn’t repurposed advertising, it is making something worth talking about.”
-Content that has value for the reader—whether it’s actionable advice they can actually use or information they believe is worth sharing with other people—is the type of “engaging content” that content marketers strive for because it’ll keep readers coming back.
+As Seth Godin once said, “real content marketing isn’t repurposed advertising, it is making something worth talking about.”
+Content that has value for the reader—whether it’s actionable advice they can use or information they believe is worth sharing with other people—is the type of engaging content that content marketers strive for because it’ll keep readers coming back.

 One of the reasons why content marketers struggle to produce engaging content is because they don’t consider their readers when crafting content.
-According to a Forrester survey, while 71% of brands include case studies and customer stories in their content, only 3% bother delving deeper into these stories in order to make their content more relatable to readers.
-And only 12% prioritize publishing research and perspectives to offer actionable insights to readers.
+According to a Forrester survey, while 71 percent of brands include case studies and customer stories in their content, only 3 percent bother delving deeper into these stories in order to make their content more relatable to readers.
+And only 12 percent prioritize publishing research and perspectives to offer actionable insights to readers.